 Bind is the world’s most used DNS server.
-Keep reading to learn how to configure Bind 9.
+Keep reading to learn how to configure Bind9 to work with Malware Patrol’s data.

 Please be advised that we have noticed that Bind on CentOS 7 is somehow limited in the number of zones it can load and therefore doesn’t work well with our block list.
 If you experience trouble loading the zone file, Bind exists unexpectedly, this may be the reason, contact our tech support.